yiqunchen/GenePT/README.md

 If you use `GenePT` for your analysis, please cite our manuscript:

-Chen YT,  Zou J. (2023+) GenePT: A Simple But Hard-to-Beat Foundation Model for Genes and Cells Built From ChatGPT bioRxiv preprint.
+Chen YT,  Zou J. (2023+) GenePT: A Simple But Hard-to-Beat Foundation Model for Genes and Cells Built From ChatGPT. bioRxiv preprint.

 ### Breakdown of analysis files: